microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgChatMessageReply.md

 ### -Mentions
 List of entities mentioned in the chat message.
-Supported entities are: user, bot, team, channel, and tag.
+Supported entities are: user, bot, team, and channel.
 To construct, please use Get-Help -Online and see NOTES section for MENTIONS properties and create a hash table.

 ```yaml